ranyitz/qnm/README.md

 > most bugs are caused by the assumptions we didn't realize we were making.

 When debugging a problem, I sometimes find myself checking what are the installed versions of the modules within `node_modules` directory.
-It would be real nice to be able to check a specific module; know what its version; why it's installed and whether there are more copies of it.
-This tool should help by getting this information **fast**.
-If we have a tool that knows the structure of our `node_modules` we can have even better features, like tab copmletions, searching all occurrences that contains a specific string and more.
+While current commands like `npm list` provide too much clutter and are usually not fast enough. _qnm_ aims to get this information **fast** and show you only important information, while supporting both yarn & npm.

+## Features
+* Tab completions
+* Match all packages with a specific string
+* Why a package was installed?

 ## Installation